-In short, the Retiro park is one of Madrid’s top attractions for locals and tourists alike.
+In short, the Retiro Park is one of Madrid’s top attractions for locals and tourists alike.

-Retiro park is now the main green space in the centre of Madrid.
+Retiro park is now the central green space in the centre of Madrid.
 There are many monuments, ponds, fountains, sculptures and other interesting buildings dotted around the park.
 There are also ornamental gardens and countless discrete pathways where you can get away from it all.
 All this is probably why, when translated to English, the park’s name is “Park of the pleasant retreat”.

 Just inside the northern entrance of the park from Calle Alcalá is the Retiro Pond “Estanque del Retiro”.
-It is a large artificial lake where you can feed the fish, rent a boat or simply take a stroll.
+It is a large artificial lake where you can feed the fish, rent a boat or take a stroll.
 The centrepiece is a monument to King Alfonso XII.
 The monument is a semicircular colonnade with an equestrian statue of King Alfonso on the top of a tall central core.

 If you want to take a tour of the park with a bit of style, why not rent a horse-drawn carriage?

-Retiro park is living proof of Spain’s love of leisure and outdoor life.
-As well as the physical side of walking, biking, running or roller-blading through the park, many people just come in for a quiet stroll and a picnic.
+Retiro Park is living proof of Spain’s love of leisure and outdoor life.
+As well as the physical side of walking, biking, running or rollerblading through the park, many people just come in for a quiet stroll and a picnic.